Michael E. Duffy

-Michael E. Duffy is Chief Software Architect for AlterG, makers of the Anti-Gravity Treadmill.
+Michael E. Duffy is currently a Senior Software Engineer for Global Worldwide, working on Kingdom Maker, a brand-new mobile game for iOS and Android.
+Mike worked for KIXEYE in the same role, before the game was spun off into a new company in June 2019.
 He is also the long-time principal of Michael E. Duffy & Associates, a strategic technology consulting company based in Santa Rosa, CA.

 Mike graduated A.B. cum laude from Harvard College in 1978, concentrating in Engineering and Applied Science.
 Prior to joining Mindscape, he held positions with Interactive Systems Corporation (1978-79) and Harvard University (1979-81).
 Mike founded Software By Design (1981-86), a programming and training company.

 He is a former Trustee and Board Chair of Sonoma Country Day School and is a featured columnist for NorthBay Biz magazine.
 Among his other accomplishments, he attended school with both Bill Gates and Kevin Costner.